cbcrg/tcoffee/docs/tcoffee_manual.rst

 ===============================
 Producing phylogenetic trees
 ----------------------------
 The seq_reformat is NOT a phylogeny package, yet over the time it has accumulated a few functions that make it possible to compute simple phylogenetic trees, or similar types of clustering.
 Given a multiple sequence alignment, it is possible to compute either a UPGMA or an NJ tree.
-The following commands use an identity matrix to compare your sequences and will output an unrooted NJ tree in newick format (command 1) or a rooted UPGMA tree (command 2):
+The following commands use an identity matrix to compare your sequences and will output an unrooted NJ tree in Newick format (command 1) or a rooted UPGMA tree (command 2):

 ::

   Command 1:
-  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +aln2tree -output newick
+  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +aln2tree -output newick \
+      -out sample_seq1_tree_nj.nwk

   Command 2:
-  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +aln2tree _TMODE_upgma -output newick
+  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +aln2tree _TMODE_upgma  \
+      -output newick -out sample_seq1_tree_upgma.nwk

 If your data is not data sequence, but a matrix of 1 and Os (i.e. SAR matrix for instance), you can use a different matrix to compute the pairwise distances (command 3), and all these parameters can be concatenated (command 4):

 ::

-  Command 3:
+  Command 3: (under maintenance)
-  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +aln2tree _MATRIX_sarmat -output newick
+  $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +aln2tree _MATRIX_sarmat \
+      -output newick

-  Command 4:
+  Command 4: (under maintenance)
   $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +aln2tree _TMODE_upgma_MATRIX_sarmat \
        -output newick